Sauteed Lacinato Kale Recipe

 If you aren’t sure how to remove the stems of lacinato kale, check out my Paleo lacinato kale salad here.
 Rinse and wash the lacinato kale thoughtfully.
 Pat dry.
 Lay a kale leaf on a cutting board and run a paring knife along each side of the center stem.
 Repeat until all the stems have been removed.
 Stack 4-5 layers of kale leaves and roll them up and dice or slice!

-More Paleo sautéed leafy greens recipes –
+More Paleo sautéed vegetable recipes –

 - Garlicky Chinese Broccoli Stir-Fry